Aukra Church: History

 There has been a church here on Gossa island for centuries.
-The earliest existing historical records of the church date back to 1495, but the church was already existing at that time.
+The earliest existing historical records of the church date back to 1495, but the church already existed at that time.
 The first church on the island was probably a stave church that was constructed in the 14th century.
 The church was located about 60 m west of the site of the present church.
 In 1648, the old church was rebuilt, saving only the old choir of the stave church.
 Upon completion, the church was a timber-framed cruciform building.
 In 1663, the old choir portion of the church was torn down and replaced with new timber-framed construction.
 In 1709, the church was destroyed by fire after a lightning strike.

 In 1712, a new cruciform church was completed on the same site as the old medieval building.
-On 19 December 1772, the building was also struck by lightning and then burning to the ground.
+On 19 December 1772, the new building was also struck by lightning and burned to the ground.
 A new cruciform building was constructed on the same site to replace the old building.
-This time, there was no tower on the church, but rather a free-standing bell tower was constructed to lessen the likelihood of getting struck by lightning again.
+This time, there was no tower on the church, but rather a free-standing bell tower was constructed to lessen the likelihood of another lightning strike.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

 In 1834, the church was again struck by lightning and it burned to the ground.
 In 1835, a new church was constructed about 60 m east of the old church.
 The new church was built with an octagonal design.
 It was consecrated in 1835.